 Mortgages are normally a “good” sort of debt.
 Not only do you have somewhere to live, and avoid the costs and uncertainty of renting, but you can be buying a valuable asset.

-But even though mortgages are a sensible way to borrow, and mortgage rates are at record lows in 2016, they still have problems.
+But even though mortgages are a sensible way to borrow, and mortgage rates are at record lows in 2018, they can still have problems.
 And these can be made worse in Britain because of the high property prices.
-So there are quite a few Debt Camel articles about mortgages – this page brings together links to the most important of them.

 Options if you have an interest-only mortgage At the end of an interest-only mortgage you have to repay the full amount, but nearly a million people in Britain don’t have a plan for how they can afford to do this.
 Many are hoping they can remortgage, or be allowed to carry on making their usual monthly payments, but this isn’t likely.
 If you are one of these people, find out what your real options are.

 For remortgage/equity release and secured loan problems if you are in an IVA, look at What is an IVA?

 SMI – should you accept the new loan?
 Support for Mortgage Interest is the name given to the help you can get from the benefits system with your mortgage costs if you retired, unemployed or too ill to work.

 Charging Orders and Orders for Sale If you have a house with equity and you are having problems with your unsecured debts, you may be worried about your creditors getting a charge on your house or even make you sell it.
 Find out the facts about this area.

 Sell the house – a tough decision One of the main aims of debt advice is to let people stay in their own home – but this isn’t always the best decision, so have a think about whether it is right for you.